ParthYuki/Next-Word-Prediction/README.md

-Here’s a concise and structured `README.md` file for your GitHub repository:

----

 # **Next-Word Prediction Using GPT-2**

 This project demonstrates a Next-Word Prediction application fine-tuned on the **Sherlock Holmes** text dataset.
 The repository includes the training code, dataset, and an interactive web interface to generate next-word suggestions.